Do’s and don’ts for a good user test

 1. You don’t ask questions.
 You set tasks.

-The foundation of a usertest is to observe people.
+The foundation of a user test is to observe people.
 “Don’t listen to users“, Jakob Nielsen says.

 Usertesting is not asking people how they feel about something.
 Or what they would do if xyz?

-What this means, is that your scenario should mostly consist of tasks.
+Your user test scenario should mostly consist of tasks.
 Not questions.

 Drawing up a good task sounds simpler than it is.
 So I’ll provide some extra tips.